Bare nouns: English bare singulars

 Bare singulars are a form of count noun.
 Bare singulars cannot appear as arguments to a verb, as opposed to bare plurals and bare mass nouns.
-Bare singulars in English are comparatively rare in respect to other languages, however they exist in constricted constructions.
-They may appear in predication, the object position of particular verbs, prepositions, coordination, and reduplications.
+Compared to other languages, English bare singulars are relatively rare.
+However, they exist in constricted constructions: after locative prepositions not referring to a specific location, in predication, coordination, reduplications, and the object position of particular verbs.

-The most common of which are bare locations, which occur with nouns that reference certain spaces:
+The most common are bare locations, which denote a class of locations: